Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 Bullying and peer pressure

 Children who feel unsafe may become withdrawn, defensive, or aggressive.
-If you suspect bullying, ask the school how they investigate and respond.
+If you suspect bullying, ask the school directly how they investigate and respond.

 Academic stress